Contrasting Spirit Airlines (SAVE) & Its Competitors

-Spirit Airlines (NYSE: SAVE) is one of 31 public companies in the “Air transportation, scheduled” industry, but how does it contrast to its peers?
-We will compare Spirit Airlines to related companies based on the strength of its risk, analyst recommendations, earnings, profitability, valuation, dividends and institutional ownership.
+Spirit Airlines (NYSE: SAVE) is one of 31 publicly-traded companies in the “Air transportation, scheduled” industry, but how does it weigh in compared to its rivals?
+We will compare Spirit Airlines to related companies based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, valuation, risk and earnings.

-This table compares Spirit Airlines and its peers top-line revenue, earnings per share and valuation.
+This table compares Spirit Airlines and its rivals’ net margins, return on equity and return on assets.

 |Spirit Airlines